rust-embedded/rust-raspberrypi-OS-tutorials/README.md

 [Jorge Aparicio]: https://github.com/japaric
 ["The Embedonomicon"]: https://github.com/japaric/embedonomicon

-This repo follows two main principles:
-  1. Most importantly: No toolchain hassles.
+## Environment

+This repo tries to put a focus on user friendliness.
+Therefore, I made some efforts to eliminate the biggest painpoint in embedded development: _Toolchain hassles_.

 Users eager to try the code should not be bothered with complicated toolchain installation/compilation steps.
-This is achieved by trying to use the standard Rust toolchain as much as possible, and where not possible, using Docker containers.
+This is achieved by trying to use the standard Rust toolchain as much as possible, and bridge existing gaps with Docker containers.
 Please [install Docker for your distro].

+The setup consists of the following components:
-     1. Compiler and linker can be used from Rust nightly.
+1. Compiler and linker are used from Rust nightly.
 2. QEMU will be used for emulation, but RPi3 support in QEMU is very fresh and has not landed in most of the pre-packaged versions of popular distributions.
 [This] container will provide it ready to go.
 3. aarch64 toolchain binaries that are not provided by Rust, like `objcopy`, will be provided with a container from the [dockcross] project, which does an awesome job of curating various toolchains in containers.
-   2. Use as little assembler as possible.
-Do as much as possible in Rust.

 Please notice that you won't need to download or prepare the containers upfront.
 As long as you have docker installed, they will be pulled automatically the first time the Makefile needs them.